Living with a colostomy

 Aside from practical issues, you may be concerned about body image, self-confidence and how your partner may react to your colostomy, which can also have an impact on your sex life.

-However, it's important to stress that many people who have a colostomy enjoy good sex lives but it can take several months to build up the confidence and trust to make this possible.
+It's important to stress that many people who have a colostomy enjoy a good sex life, although it can take several months to build up the confidence and trust to make this possible.

 If the appearance of your stoma and colostomy equipment is off-putting during sex, you can always cover them with a nightgown or boxer shorts.

-Other tips that may help improve your sex life include:
+Other tips that may improve your sex life include:

 - changing your appliance before having sex